Package 'TDLM'

 Details

-We propose four constrained models to generate the flow from the matrix of probabilities.
+We propose four constrained models to generate the flows from these distribution of probability as described in Lenromand et al. (2016).
 These models respect different level of constraints.
-These constraints can preserve the total number of trips (argument nb_trips) OR the number of out-going trips \(O_{i}\) (argument out_trips) AND/OR the number of in-coming \(D_{j}\) (argument in_trips) according to the model.
-The sum of out-going trips \(\sum_{i} O_{i}\) should be equal to the sum of in-coming trips \(\sum_{j} D_{j}\).
+These constraints can preserve the total number of trips (argument nb_trips) OR the number of out-going trips (argument out_trips) AND/OR the number of in-coming (argument in_trips) according to the model.
+The sum of out-going trips should be equal to the sum of in-coming trips.

 1. Unconstrained model (model = "UM").
 Only nb_trips will be preserved (arguments out_trips and in_trips will not be used).